Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds: Gromov hyperbolicity, and contractible fixed points

 \subsection{A general result about foliations with transverse invariant measures}

 The following is a general result about minimal foliations in 3-manifolds.
 We have not found this statement in the literature, so we give a proof; but it is likely to be known by the experts.
 Raul Ures has informed us that he also has a proof of some parts of this result \cite{Ures}.
 We refer the reader to \cite[Chapters 11 and 12 Book I]{CandelConlon} for background on transverse invariant measures and growth of leaves.
-We will also use some standard results from foliations theory in dimension 3 that can be found e.g. in \cite[Chapter 9 Book 2]{CandelConlon}.
+In the proof of the next theorem we will also use some standard results from foliations theory in dimension 3 that can be found e.g. in \cite[Chapter 9 Book 2]{CandelConlon}.

-\begin{theorem} Let $\fol$ be a minimal transversally orientable codimension one foliation in a closed $3$-manifold $M$ admitting a holonomy invariant transverse measure $\nu$.
-Then, all leaves are pairwise homeomorphic.
-Moreover, the foliation is $\mathbb{R}$-covered and uniform and one of the following options holds for $\cF$. \begin{itemize} \item If there is a planar leaf in $\fol$, then $M$ is the $3$-dimensional torus; \item If there is a leaf which is an annulus or M\"{o}bius band, then $M$ is a nil-manifold; \item Otherwise in the universal cover $\mt$ all the leaves are uniformly Gromov hyperbolic. \end{itemize} \end{theorem}
+\begin{theorem} Let $\fol$ be a minimal codimension one foliation in a closed $3$-manifold $M$ admitting a holonomy invariant transverse measure $\nu$.
+Then, the foliation is $\mathbb{R}$-covered and uniform and one of the following options holds for $\cF$: \begin{itemize} \item If there is a planar leaf in $\fol$, then $M$ is the $3$-dimensional torus; \item If there is a leaf which is an annulus or M\"{o}bius band, then $M$ is a nil-manifold (which could be the $3$-dimensional torus); \item Otherwise in the universal cover $\mt$ all the leaves are uniformly Gromov hyperbolic. \end{itemize} If moreover $\cF$ is transversely orientable, then all leaves are pairwise homeomorphic. \end{theorem}

 If the transverse orientability hypothesis is not fulfilled, one can obtain it via taking a double cover (which will not affect the existence of a holonomy invariant transverse measure).
 Minimality of the foliation after a double lift is not immediate, we explain how to obtain this along the way.